Abdul506/dbt_Customer_Data/README.md

-## dbt Training Project
+## dbt Customer Data Project
-This repository consists of a [dbt](https://www.getdbt.com/) project that transforms raw data sources into clear, formatted models for Analytics.
+This repository consists of a [dbt](https://www.getdbt.com/) project that transforms raw customer data sources into clear, formatted models for Analytics.

 ### Sources:
 _All source data is loaded to the `RAW` database._